canjs/canjs/docs/can-guides/Guides.md

 We encourage everyone to take a look at:

-- [guides/technology-overview] to understand CanJS's core concepts.
+- [guides/technology-overview] to understand CanJS’s core concepts.
 - One of the _Platform and Environment Integration_ guides to get CanJS working in your development and production environments.
 - [guides/debugging] to know how to fix problems when they arise.